emerge-lang/compiler/design.md

 ##### Syntax

-Type modifiers can be prefixed to variable declarations to apply the modifier to the inferred type (see below).
+Mutability modifiers can be prefixed to variable declarations to apply the mutability to the inferred type (see below).

 When declaring types elsewhere, these rules apply: